cchauve/DLTcount/README.md

 The directory src/ contains the code and the instructions to run it.

-The directory exp/ contains the results of the experiments described in the paper.
+The directory exp/ contains the results of the experiments described in the paper and the code to reproduce these experiments.

 The directory doc/ contains a Jupyter notebook allowing to reproduce the figures of the paper.